 Aside from deciding which type of life insurance plan will work for you, the next step is deciding how large of a plan you’ll need.
 Not everyone needs a one million dollar policy, but you need to make sure that you policy isn’t too small.
 There is no magical number for the perfect amount, but there are a few questions you can ask yourself to make sure that your policy will be enough in case of a tragedy.

 “How much debt do I have?”
 One of the goals of life insurance is to pay for all of the final expenses.
 Debts like funeral costs, mortgages, credit card bills, and much more.
 Calculate all of the debt that you would be leaving behind and make sure that your policy will be large enough to pay for all of it.
+While you are doing your research, be sure that your parents have thought about life insurance too.
+If not, help then plan how their burial costs will be paid for.

 Another question is, “How many people would suffer from the loss of income?” aside from left behind debt, is there any loved ones that rely on your salary to survive?
 The other goal of life insurance is to replace lost income.
 If you have a spouse and children that use your income to pay for essentials, then you should consider getting a larger life insurance policy, either through a traditional plan or no medical exam option.
 On the other hand, if you don’t have anyone that relies on your income, then you can afford to have a smaller life insurance policy and save money every month on monthly premiums.